Israel president eyes new candidate to form government - RFI

 Jerusalem (AFP)

-The Israeli president met with party leaders Wednesday to determine if any lawmaker can form a government to end an unprecedented gridlock after veteran Prime Minister Benjamin Netanyahu failed.
+The Israeli president met with party leaders Wednesday to determine if any lawmaker can form a government to end an unprecedented era of gridlock after veteran Prime Minister Benjamin Netanyahu failed.

 Netanyahu's right-wing Likud party finished first in the March 23 election, Israel's fourth inconclusive vote in less than two years, helping the divisive premier earn a 28-day mandate to negotiate a government.